schooldataservices/illuminate_pyspark_icef/README.md

 Logs are captured at various stages of the pipeline:

 - **API Request Logs**: Logs related to the API requests are captured using the `logging` module and displayed in stdout.
-- **Spark Logs**: Spark’s internal logging will also be available, helping with debugging and monitoring the job’s progress.

 ## Troubleshooting

-- Ensure the Spark job has enough resources (RAM and CPU) to run efficiently.
+- Ensure the job has enough resources (RAM and CPU) to run efficiently.
 - Check the Airflow logs or Docker container logs for errors related to task failures.